-Information Technology Services is pleased to announce a major upcoming enhancement to our collaboration technology portfolio - we are introducing Zoom Phone as our primary voice provider.
+Information Technology Services is pleased to announce a major enhancement to our collaboration technology portfolio - we are introducing Zoom Phone as our primary voice provider.

 Zoom Phone introduces many technical improvements over our legacy telephone system and allows Middlebury to consolidate our collaboration strategy to a single vendor for both voice and video.

 For documentation on Zoom Phone as well as other updates, please visit our knowledge-base.
 To sign into the Zoom web portal, visit https://go.middlebury.edu/zoom/

 In addition to supporting our existing functionality, Zoom Phone also introduces:

 Improved softphone experience from laptops and mobile devices.

 Automated and manual call blocking, reducing SPAM and other unwanted calls.

 SMS text messaging from primary and shared lines

 Improved call queues, auto attendant and call volume statistics

 More opportunities for self-service administration of phone lines